pasindudilshan1/DigitalLedger/replit.md

-# Digital Ledger Community Platform
+# The Digital Ledger Community Platform

 ## Overview

-Digital Ledger is a modern community platform focused on "AI in Accounting" designed to support over 10,000 members through interactive knowledge-sharing.
+The Digital Ledger is a modern community platform focused on "AI in Accounting" designed to support over 10,000 members through interactive knowledge-sharing.
 The platform serves as a comprehensive hub for accounting professionals to stay updated on AI developments, engage in discussions, access educational resources, and listen to expert podcasts.
 Built with scalability in mind, it features a news aggregator, podcast hub, educational resource library, and robust community engagement tools including forums, polls, and gamification elements.

 ## Database Seeding & Production Synchronization